 These institutions are known as “Limited Admission” shelters.
 Appointments are needed to surrender a dog, sometimes being booked over a month in advance.
 Because these places save euthanasia for extreme cases of sickness or dangerous behavior, they tend to have less space.
 At the appointment, you will be asked many questions about the dog’s background and health history.
 Those wishing to adopt from these shelters will also need an appointment and will have to qualify before being allowed to adopt an animal.

 No Kill Shelters

 No Kill Shelters are the most elite of them all.
 They are also known as “Limited Admission” shelters, however, they are likely to openly advertise their no-kill policies.
 The facility will most often have no euthanizing equipment on site.
-Dogs that are being turned in will face a vigorous screening process.
+Dogs that are being turned in will face a rigorous screening process.
 Dogs deemed difficult to re-home will be rejected, as the goal of these shelters is to help dogs find forever homes.
-If a dog that is surrendered turns out to be a problem animal, it will have to be transferred to another shelter that conducts euthanasia.
+If a dog that is surrendered turns out to be a problem animal, they will have to be transferred to another shelter that conducts euthanasia.

 If you're looking for a healthy, happy animal that comes with extensive information, a no kill shelter is probably best for you.
 They take matching a dog to an owner seriously, and will go the extra mile to ensure that you will be good to the dog and that the dog will fit in with your lifestyle.

 Making the Choice